 But what I really like is to use these boards in the garden because they add a little artistic goodness.
 They would even look neat with small clay pots sitting on top.

 This is an easy project that doesn’t take but an afternoon to complete and adds so much to the outdoors.
+It would also make a great workshop project, something to share with friend or teach others.

 These boards can be placed in resting or blooming raised beds and sometimes I even like to place them in front of the beds when the growing season is in high gear.